anybox/anybox.recipe.odoo/doc/scripts.rst

 We call such scripts *OpenERP scripts* to distinguish them among the more general concept of console scripts.

+.. warning:: OpenERP scripts are currently supported for OpenERP ≥ 6.1 only.

 Use cases
 ~~~~~~~~~